-I study the political ecology of natural resource management and environmental interventions, particularly in the context of community-based conservation; resource rights initiatives; and market mechanisms for conservation like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+); and big infrastructure projects, like hydro-power dams.
+I study natural resource struggles and environmental intervention, particularly when it comes to community-based conservation; resource rights initiatives; and market mechanisms for conservation like Payments for Environmental Services (PES) and Reducing Emissions from forest Degradation and Deforestation (REDD+); and big infrastructure projects, like hydro-power dams.
 Most of my research is focused on Cambodia, where I have been active as a conservationist, ethnographer, and advocate since 2002.

 First, the politics and practice of global biodiversity conservation, as observed through project ethnography.
 I am currently completing a sole-authored book about this, looking at a high-profile international conservation project in the Cardamom Mountains, Cambodia.
 This book is based upon my 2009 PhD thesis in Geography, completed at the University of Cambridge.

 New research from 2018 will look at ‘Rupture’, which is a way of exploring the social and political upheavals that result from major environmental changes, especially in relation to hydro-power dams and other land-based investments in mainland Southeast Asia.
 This multi-country project is funded by the Australian Research Council.

 See Google Scholar profile.